By Jonathan Ebsworth, Samuel Johns, and Mike Dodson

 How then should we live?
 The Psalmists insist that the focus of our gaze is significant.
 Idols and false gods will always compete for our attention.
 Too easily, we allow our eyes to be drawn away from the living God, drawing from our own broken cisterns that cannot hold water.
 ‘I lift up my eyes to the mountains – where does my help come from?’ begins Psalm 121.
 Mountaintop idols seem appealing, yet they distort our relationships by volatising the real and obliterating lived experience.
 These same idols can deceive our sensibilities by distancing us from God and foreclosing relational intimacy.
 They dismay us and dissatisfy in profound ways, leading us towards mirages and leaving us insatiably thirsty.
 But the Psalmist continues ‘my help comes from the Lord, the Maker of Heaven and Earth’; he wisely shifts his frame from the mountain to its Maker, the foundation of what is real.

 What is the potential idolatry of digital technology?
 Liking a photograph is fairly harmless.
 Endless scrolling perhaps less so.
 But surely it’s not idolatrous?
-Guy Brandon writes, ‘the spiritual danger posed by social media [is] that it almost subconsciously takes precedence over everything else in our lives.’
+As noted earlier, Guy Brandon highlights the spiritual danger associated with the way that social media tends to become dominant in many people's lives.
 We have become utterly distractable, as T. S. Eliot wrote, ‘distracted by distraction from distraction’.
 Bottomless content and endless notifications ‘undermine our ability to focus and, implicitly, reduce our capacity to relate to each other – in the most basic terms, to love’.
 Indeed, ‘sensitising the mind to distraction … compromises our humanity’.
 It is this prospect for humanity that concerns us.

 In this hyper-individualistic age, it is in embodied community where we can best ‘spur one another on towards love and good deeds’, learning how to hear and respond to Jesus’ call over the digital cacophony.
 In community we can better ‘learn the unforced rhythms of grace’, putting the technology that is intended to serve us in its proper place.
 It is in that community where we can flourish; to know and to be known.